Gozala/selfish/Readme.md

 // Forget about classes, javascript is a prototypal language: typeof Dog                // object

-// Forget about special `new` operator, just use a maker function: var dog = Dog.new() dog.bark()                // 'Ruff!
+// Use new operator to create an instance var dog = new Dog() dog.bark()                // 'Ruff!
 Ruff!'

 // Forget about special `instanceof` operator, use JS native method instead:
-Dog.isPrototypeOf(dog)    // true
+Dog.prototype.isPrototypeOf(dog)    // true

 // Objects inherit from objects, what could be more object oriented than
 // that ?